dbzl-project11/dbzl-project11.github.io/rules/potaras.md

 ### Potara Rules

 - Unless otherwise specified, all potaras are restricted to 2 per team.
-    - Restricted to one per team: Eternal Life, Style of the Strong, any particular blue potara
+    - Restricted to one per team: Eternal Life, Style of the Strong, any blue potara
     - "utility" potaras have no such restriction.
 These include
         - Aura change
         - Broly's Ring